Jo Longhurst, Julia Schlosser, Lisa Strömbeck

 01 January 2016 .
 By João Bento

-Every now and then we happen to come upon an artist or a piece of art that we immediately resonate with.
-This is what happened to me with projects made by Jo Longhurst, Julia Schlosser and Lisa Strömbeck.
-Three female artists, from different countries, using photography (although not exclusively) as a form of expression, and dogs are one of their most important subject matters.
-Jo, Julia and Lisa lived with dogs that changed their lives, inspiring them to create artwork which questions what it means to be a dog, as well as the dynamics of the human-canine relationship.
+Every now and then I come across an artist or a piece of art that I immediately resonate with.
+This happened to me with projects made by Jo Longhurst, Julia Schlosser and Lisa Strömbeck.
+Jo, Julia and Lisa lived with dogs that changed their lives, inspiring them to create artwork that questions what it means to be a dog as well as the dynamics of the human-canine relationship.

 My first encounter with Jo’s work was at an artist talk that she gave in Newport (Wales, UK) in 2009.
 ‘The Refusal’ is an ongoing project made up from various bodies of work that examine different aspects of the British show Whippet.
 My favourite pieces are ‘Portrait of a dog’, with Vincent, and an image from ‘It’s all in my mind’, with Terence.
 Vincent and Terence are Jo’s dogs.

 In ‘Portrait of a dog’, a naked man and a dog lay together on a couch.
 Neither of them appears more powerful than the other, the dog has equal status with the man.
 Moreover, the man has his back to the camera, remaining anonymous while the dog challenges the viewer looking directly at the lens.
 Here we see the dog as an independent subject, while the sleeping man shows his animal body.

 The cosy ‘It’s all in my mind’ focuses on the dog’s heads.
 In one of the images a dog sleeps with his mouth open as he is dreaming and possibly barking.
 This gives a glimpse into the rich and complex mind of dogs which, just as in the human mind, also operates with unconscious processes.